jralph/docker-examples/php+nginx/README.md

 ## Docker App + Docker Compose

-*Note: Don't forget to set your uid/guid.
+*Note: Don't forget to set your uid/guid when not on osx.
 This can be done by passing `--set uid=123 --set gid=456` to the `docker app render` command.*

 ```bash
 # Build required images.